coleloui/Team-Generator/README.md

 ## Description
-This project is to make a comprehensive README for repositorys on GitHub
+This project is used to make a Team Profile

 ---